 It is my intention here to convince you that links are bad.
 They are bad when it comes to writing for the web in general, bad for books, bad for long-form journalism, and even worse in academic publication.
 It is not that I am against the idea of links.
-As we will see here, the problem lies in the way links are used.
-That is also to say that we can do something about using links better.
+The problem lies in the way links are used.
+That is also to say that we make links better.
 But first, why are links so bad?

 To start with, links are opaque.
-The worst of lot are links like this and this.
-Of the two thises, the first leads us to Google and the second to Bing.
-But your readers would not know that just by looking at the text.
-The best they can do is hover over the word with their mouse cursor, relying on the browser interface to show them where the link is going.
-And once they get there, there are no easy ways to get back.
+The worst of the lot are links like this and this.
+Of the two thises, the first leads to Google and the second to Bing search engines.
+It is impossible to tell, however, just by looking at the text.
+The best one can do is hover over the word, relying on the browser interface to show where the link is pointing.
+Once redirected, there are no easy ways to return.
 The writer must have faith in the browser to do the right thing in guiding the reader through an intertextual maze.
 And that is not right when it comes to writing.
-In most situations, the author should architect that experience explicitly.
+In most situations, authors should architect that experience explicitly.
 If you think about it, the old-fashioned apparatus of quoting an external text is itself a type of linking.
-But rather than quoting the whole text, the author only quotes the relevant bits.
+But rather than including the whole text verbatim, authors “pull in” the relevant bits of the external text.
 Sending readers away to do that work on their own is lazy and irresponsible.
-Imagine a tour guide who tells his tourists to just go over there and look at some stuff, and come back when you’re done.
+Imagine a tour guide who tells his tourists to just go over there and look at some stuff—just come back when you’re done.
 Links can be that disorienting.

 Links disrupt the reading experience, and that is the second reason for why links are bad.
-It is possible that you want the readers experience to be disrupted.
-But in many cases you don’t.
-And the reader is already distracted by the proliferation of parallel windows and devices that augment their reading in some way.
+It is possible that you want the readers’ experience to be disrupted.
+In many cases you don’t.
+The reader is already distracted by the proliferation of parallel windows and devices that augment their reading in some way.
 Do we need to make that distraction easier?
-Should I link the Wikipedia article on media multitasking or is it enough for my purposes to simply mention Wikipedia, or to trust my reader to look something up later, in a reference source of their own choosing?
-Or better yet, should I help the reader along by summarizing the findings?
-It mentions that most folks already read with a second screen in tow.
+Should I link the Wikipedia article on media multitasking or is it enough for my purposes to simply mention Wikipedia and to trust my readers to look it up later, in a reference source of their own choosing?
+Better yet, I can help the reader by summarizing the relevant findings of the linked article: It mentions that many people read with a second screen in tow.
 It is not that unusual to see someone look something up on their phone or tablet while reading a newspaper or an e-book.
 Why?
-Because they don’t want to leave the flow of the first screen.
+Because they don’t want to lose the flow of their first screen.
 There is great pleasure in immersive, uninterrupted reading.

 Links aren’t very secure to begin with, but hiding links behind words further compromises security.
 You’ve probably heard of link-baiting: the purposefully malicious attempts to trick a reader into revealing personal information when following a link that masquerades as a legitimate destination.
 You can visit my site to learn more about link-baiting.
 You shouldn’t have clicked that!
-(Don’t worry, that was a real (archived) Google login page.)
-But even if one means well, viruses and browser exploits can inject bad links into your otherwise legitimate ones.
-A common technique is to install a browser script along with some seemingly useful search bar that will redirect all legitimate links to a site that makes money by advertising.
+(Don’t worry, that was a real, archived, Google login page.)
+Even if one means well, viruses and browser exploits can inject bad links into your otherwise legitimate ones.
+A common technique involves installing a browser script along with some seemingly useful search bar that will redirect all legitimate links to a site that makes money by advertising.
 Worse yet, you could end up on a site that attempts to further compromise your computer.
 Links are not secure because in linking, we outsource the relationship between reader and content to the browser.

 Links are opaque, disruptive, ugly, unsafe, and they rot.
-Links don’t last because the content at the address is dynamic.
-It is not guaranteed to be there decades, months, minutes after your initial visit.
-In that case, why even bother?
-The link works best for ephemeral output (like a tweet).
-We must think of something much more robust for any serious writing that hopes to survive to the end of the week.
-And for the really good stuff, the kind of stuff that is the purview of librarians, we need to cultivate sustainable, long-lasting, responsible practices of online citation.
-It should work as well, if not better, than the familiar bibliographic citation in print.
-This practice should combat digital decay, not aid it.
+Links don’t last because addressed online content is dynamic.
+It is not guaranteed to be there decades, months, or even minutes after our initial visit.
+We must think of a more robust mechanism for linking external content in any serious writing that hopes to survive to the end of the week.
+For robust, long-term preservation we need to cultivate sustainable, long-lasting, responsible practices of online citation.
+Links should work as well, if not better, than the familiar bibliographic citations in print.
+Digital linking practice should combat decay, not aid it.
 We need to think about the ways our links can be accessed, mined, and preserved with the archive-grade zeal of the rare book librarian.

 Finally, links are terrible for accessibility.
-It is bad enough that clicking on a small word is difficult for people with any sort of fine-motor control problems.
+It is bad enough that clicking on a (that was a link) small word is difficult for people with any sort of fine-motor control problems.
 Being a little older in itself can make the online reading experience painful.
-Things are much worse for those with Parkinsons or for the blind.
+Things are worse for those with Parkinson’s disease or for the blind.
 Sina Bahram, a blind usability expert (who is himself blind) reports that some sites contain thousands (!) of links in advance of actual content.
 Screen readers for the blind must read each one of them out loud.
-For the screen reader, there is no difference between garbage links and useful content.
-If you thought looking at links is disruptive, imagine listening to a robotic voice that pronounces every slash and every useless number in: http://www.youtube.com/watch?v=92pM6hJG6Wo.
-And that is why Sina Bahram listens to his reader at 950 words per minute.
+The screen reader cannot differentiate between superfluous links and relevant content.
+If you thought looking at ugly links is disruptive, imagine listening to a robotic voice that pronounces every slash and every useless number in: http://www.youtube.com/watch?v=92pM6hJG6Wo.
+Try reading it out loud yourself.
+That is why Sina Bahram listens to his reader at 950 words per minute.

 Any one of these issues alone should give us pause.
 Together, they are a cause of grave concern.
 How did we get here?
 And what can we do to make links good again?

 How did we get here is not an easy question.
-A part of the story is surely the excitement we once felt about hypertext.
-Links were supposed to break the hegemony of linear narrative, ushering in a new interconnected world.
-To some extent the dream came true.
-But links also brought with them such things as Search Engine Optimization (SEO).
-Googles PageRank algorithm tracks, among other things, the number of incoming and outgoing links.
+The excitement we once felt about hypertext is a part of the story.
+Links were supposed to break the hegemony of linear narrative, ushering a new interconnected world.
+To some extent that dream came true.
+But links also brought with them such manipulative publishing practices as Search Engine Optimization (SEO).
+Googles PageRank algorithm tracks, among other metrics, the number of incoming and outgoing links.
 This bias for connectivity encourages link farms: sites that attempt to game the system by aggregating links or cross-linking their own content.
 A sure sign of a vacuous SEO-driven piece of writing is a certain cynical and strategic use of links to other popular sources.
-How long until the SEO logic infects poetry, fiction, or investigative journalism?
+How long until the SEO logic infects poetry, fiction, academic writing, or investigative journalism?